meganutexas/Base_UTCS_Knowledge/README.md

 ## Enjoy! :)

-If you have edit suggestions or want something added feel free to email us at utcs.leanin@gmail.com!
+If you want something added feel free to email us at utcs.leanin@gmail.com!

+PS: All the pdfs have a red "SUGGEST AN EDIT" link at the bottom that will send you to the google doc that the pdfs were generated from with comment permissions.